 If I realize I made an error on my ED card after paying the $20 fee, must I fill out a new ED card?
 Will there be an option on the ED card to correct the information?
 How can I avoid paying a second time?
 What is the refund policy?

 The customer will need to create a new ED Card, as there will be no option to edit the existing one.
+But no additional payment will be required, please ensure you keep the receipt you received through email as proof of payment.

 Are there circumstances under which the $20 fee could be waived or refunded?
 For instance, what happens in the case of travel cancellation?
 Will the traveler receive a refund?
 What happens if the airline cancels a flight?